Ha0Tang/SelectionGAN/README.md

 - For ego2top dataset, [`BS`,`LS`,`FS`]=[8,286,256], append `--niter 5 --niter_decay 5`.

 There are many options you can specify.
 Please use `python train.py --help`.
 The specified options are printed to the console.
 To specify the number of GPUs to utilize, use `export CUDA_VISIBLE_DEVICES=[GPU_ID]`.
 Training will cost about one week with the default `--batchSize` on one NVIDIA GeForce GTX 1080 Ti GPU.
-So we suggest you use a larger `--batchSize`, but performance is not tested using a larger `--batchSize`.
+So we suggest you use a larger `--batchSize`, while performance is not tested using a larger `--batchSize`.

 To view training results and loss plots on local computers, set `display_id` to a non-zero value and run `python -m visdom.server` on a new terminal and click the URL [http://localhost:8097](http://localhost:8097/).
 On a remote server, replace `localhost` with your server's name, such as [http://server.trento.cs.edu:8097](http://server.trento.cs.edu:8097), where server.trento.cs.edu is your sever's name.